 A second album is about the RF-84F Thunderflash, the reconnaissance variant of the Thunderstreak.
 This aircraft served with many NATO air forces; we have a category for each one of them.

-The third album is dedicated to pictorial reviews of AIRSHOWS that we visited in the mid- and late Sixties as well as in more recent years.
-We have split the Airshows-album in three categories/eras holding respective galleries.
+The third album is dedicated to pictorial reviews of MORE GREAT PLANES that we spotted in the mid- and late sixties, seventies and eighties.
+We have split them in several categories.

 Hans Engels / Frank Klaassen / Gijs Hiltermann